PrashantMohta/ModdingDocs/mod-baseclass.md

 By "load" order we strictly mean the order in which the `Initialize` method is called, the Mod class constructors may be called out of this order, do not rely on constructor order.

 ### Set your Mods Name

-The Default name of your mod is the name of the Mod class, if you need to change that, you can do so by passing the name to the base class constructor, like so :
+The Default name of your mod is the name of the Mod class, if you need to change that, you can do so by passing the name to the base class constructor, like so:
 ```cs
 public MyFirstMod() : base("My 1st Mod") { }
 ```

 ### Set your Mods Version

-To allow user's to tell your mod versions apart and to allow you to debug issues, you can set the version
+To allow user's to tell your mod versions apart and to allow you to debug issues, you can set the version.

 ```cs
 public override string GetVersion() => "v0.1";